jido/Arcadam/README.md

 [!include region](Shared-file.arcd)
 ```

-Use "?include" as the text of a hyperlink to substitute it with the contents
+Use "!include" as the text of a hyperlink to substitute it with the contents
 of an Arcadam file found at the specified location.

 The hyperlink text may provide a tag name so only the designated